 Signal AI focuses on narrative intelligence—identifying emerging themes, reputational risks, and policy-driven signals.
 The platform is used heavily in corporate affairs, ESG, and public policy contexts where translating complex media environments into strategic insights is essential.

-Leading media monitoring tools offer coverage across a wide range of channels, including news outlets, blogs, forums, podcasts, television, radio, video content, images, and major social media platforms to ensure extensive visibility.
+Leading media monitoring tools cover news outlets, blogs, forums, podcasts, television, radio, video content, images, and major social media platforms.
+Enterprise platforms additionally cover licensed publications, archival databases, and broadcast media for compliance-focused industries.

 To ensure compliance, it's essential to select vendors that adhere to GDPR and CCPA regulations, maintain transparent data practices, and offer configurable consent and retention settings for user data.